njhmagyar/njhmagyar/_projects/codespec-problem-interface.md

         <li><p class="my-0"><strong class="text--black">Cons:</strong> Potential for unfamiliar tab labels, busiest/most cluttered interface that could be overwhelming to some users</p></li>
       </ul>
       <p class="text--secondary">
-      My co-founder and I ultimately chose the tab-based design because it offered the greatest learner agency, clearest display of all options, and quickest way to switch between problem types.
+      My co-founder and I ultimately chose the tab-based design because it potentially offered the greatest learner agency, clearest display of all options, and quickest way to switch between problem types.
       </p>
     </div>
   </div>